startupengine/startupengine/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within SitePress, please send an e-mail to support@luckyrabbit.info.
+If you discover a security vulnerability within SitePress, please send an e-mail to support@sitepress.co.
 All security vulnerabilities will be promptly addressed.

 ## License